rht-labs/tech-exercise/docs/6-secret-management-in-saap/6-lets-deploy.md

 _TODO_

-## ## Explain the application briefly and navigate to the deploy folder
+## Explain the application briefly and navigate to the deployment folder named `deploy`

 _TODO_
 ## Deploy Helm chart to tenant